mirror/boost/boost/libs/parameter/doc/index.rst

 In this section we'll show how the Parameter library can be used to build an expressive interface to the `Boost Graph library`__\ 's
+|dfs|_ algorithm. [#old_interface]_

+..
+Revisit this

-|dfs|_ algorithm. [#old_interface]_ After laying some groundwork
+  After laying some groundwork
   and describing the algorithm's abstract interface, we'll show you how to build a basic implementation with keyword support.
 Then we'll add support for default arguments and we'll gradually refine the implementation with syntax improvements.
 Finally we'll show how to streamline the implementation of named parameter interfaces, improve their participation in overload resolution, and optimize their runtime efficiency.

 __ ../../../graph/index.html